 One of the secrets to being successful is to stay ahead of the game!
 You will check in early, get your Purdue ID card early, move into your room early, and become a Boilermaker early!

 Being a Boilermaker is about more than just oneself, it's also about service to your fellow student and community.
 With all your newly gained knowledge and experience from participating in BGRi, you will have the opportunity to provide assistance to the later incoming freshmen students!

 Please stay tuned for more information and updates regarding BGRi.
-In the meantime, if you have any questions or concerns, please feel free to contact ISS.
+In the meantime, if you have any questions or concerns, please feel free to contact us at BGRi@purdue.edu.

 We look forward to meeting you soon!

-Registration is provided at first come first serve base, and the number of participants is very limited!
+Registration is provided on a first come first serve base, and the number of participants is very limited!
 Note, you must accept your admission to Purdue and enroll in Boiler Gold Rush in order to enroll in Boiler Gold Rush International.